 What is the Criteria for Receiving this Credit?

 The Small Business Job Credit is available to most businesses, registered charities, and nonprofit organizations, but it doesn’t apply to employee-paid premiums.
 Your business is automatically eligible if it meets all of the following conditions for tax years 2015 or 2016:

-- They deducted EI premiums from payments made to their employees, or paid EI premiums on behalf of certain types of employees, including fishers, barbers, hairdressers, and some drivers of taxis and other passenger-carrying vehicles, and remitted EI tax collected to their payroll program account.
+- You deducted EI premiums from payments made to your employees, or paid EI premiums on behalf of certain types of employees, including fishers, barbers, hairdressers, and some drivers of taxis and other passenger-carrying vehicles, and remitted all EI tax you collected to your payroll program account.

-- They reported income and EI deductions on filed T4 slips.
+- You reported income and EI deductions on filed T4 slips.

-- The total of employer EI premiums they paid under all of their RP (payroll deduction) accounts in 2015 and/or 2016 was $15,000 or less.
-In making this calculation, the CRA adds up all of the EI premiums an entity paid under all of its RP accounts registered under the same Business Number.
+- The total of employer EI premiums you paid under all of your payroll deduction (RP) accounts in 2015 and/or 2016 was $15,000 or less.
+In making this calculation, the CRA adds up all of the EI premiums, an entity paid under all of its RP accounts registered under your Business Number.
 If the CRA issues a refund, it remits a proportional share to each RP, according to how much EI tax each RP paid.

 Registered charities and nonprofit organizations are only eligible to receive this credit if all of the EI premiums they paid in 2015 and 2016 total no more than $15,000.

 Under this credit, you must also report any refunds you received as income as well as the year you received the refund.
 The Canadian Revenue Agency (CRA) disallows the Small Business Job Credit for any entities that submit their original 2015 T4 returns or any changes to them after Jan.
 1, 2019, or after Jan.
 1, 2020, for tax year 2016.